SeanBarr/real-time-bus-tracker/README.md

 Project Title: Real-Time-Bus-Tracker

 Description: This is a Real Time Bus Tracking Map that marks the routes between both MIT and Harvard campuses.
 This project utilizes Navigation API.
-I have adapted the styling to view as satellite and added the MIT colors for the button.
+I have adapted the styling to view as satellite and added the MIT colors for the start route button.

-Future stlying changes will be replacing the current marker.
+Future styling changes will be replacing the current marker.

 To Run: Git Clone: git@github.com:SeanBarr/Real-Time-Bus-Tracker.git